andymeneely/project-timber-wolf/scenarios/IDEAS.md

 SOMWHERE we should have a set of stories with a couple of NPCs.
 The special events could involve prisoner panic, etc. It's more to manage but it could be considered a "hard" scenario because you're managing more things.
 Also: add more events to these because the prisoners get noisy.
 (Maybe this could be for the Veteran thing?)

+SOMEWHERE we can take a hostage.
+He does lots of things for you until he panics and causes problems.
+Maybe steal a hostage who then becomes our ally in the next heist.
+So maybe he won't know us so it's not a bad thing that we're stealing him, and then the next time he's a more helpful.
+Then he helps us get more prisoners out and such.
+The whole campaign would be about getting together another crew.

 The Fall Guys
 =============
 (3 heists)